kailastr/cat-image-generator/README.md

-# string-reverse
+# cat-image-generator
-This is a string reverse npm package
+This is a cat image generatot npm package